 Why this recipe works

-- Freezer friendly – this recipe makes three loaves.
+- Freezer friendly – This recipe makes three loaves.
 Place the cooled loaves into bread bags with twist ties and freeze for later.
 They will last for several months in the freezer.

 - Ripe bananas – Use either fresh or frozen bananas.
 If using frozen bananas, let them thaw partially on the kitchen counter and discard the extra liquid before adding to the batter.